kestra-io/helm-charts/charts/kestra/README.md

 ## Installing the Chart

-To install the chart with the release name `kestra`:
+To install the chart with the release name `my-kestra`:

 ```console
 $ helm repo add kestra https://helm.kestra.io/